 History of the BHI

-In the mid-19th century Britain seemed truly to have been blessed among the nations.
+In the mid nineteenth century, Britain seemed truly to have been blessed among the nations.
 To the explosion of creative energy and entrepreneurship released by the industrial revolution was added the great wealth of an expanding empire.
 But while the empire grew, the industrial dominance of Britain was faltering, a fact revealed at the Great Exhibition in Hyde Park during the summer of 1851.

 The failure of this enterprise in 1845 had much to do with the virulent opposition from the established trade and also from the Clockmakers’ Company, a lethal combination, but Ingold’s departure for the New World must have set off some alarm bells for some of the more perceptive in the London trade.
 It had been just three years since the first of Chauncey Jerome’s Connecticut-made clocks had arrived in Britain and had resulted in a major cull of British clockmakers and the virtual death of the longcase clock.
 Now the Americans, with decades worth of experience in the development of volume production, were to be the beneficiaries of Ingold’s revolutionary ideas.